nicholaslantz/pumpkin-mines/README.md

 ### Installation ##

 At the moment, it will only compile on a Linux machine.
-To run, simply download the source, navigate to the directory and type make.
-This will compile the source automatically the source.
-From there, type ./pumpkin-mines and the game will run.
+The program requires development libraries for ncurses as well as gcc.
+Once those two are installed, you just need to type make in the installed directory and the program will build itself.
+From there, type ./pumpkin-mines and the program will run.

 ### Controls ###